ankita-gupta-07/bloguer/README.md

 # Bloguer Website

 A minimalistic blog website built with Next.js, styled using Tailwind CSS, and powered by MongoDB.
-This app allows users to create, edit, and publish blog posts.
+This app allows users to create, and publish blog posts.

 ## Features